-b) Migration balance high/low/nil:
+2. Migration balance high/low/nil:

-In order to construct different scenarios for the migratory balance, the immigration and emigration values obtained from the survey of experts for 2034 (within 15 years) and for 2069 (within 50 years) have been varied up and down by 10%, for each place of birth.
+In order to construct different scenarios for the migration balance, the immigration and emigration values set in the central scenario for the year 2038 (15 years from now) and for the year 2073 (50 years from now) for each place of birth have been varied by 10% up and down for each place of birth.
 The rest of the series has been constructed using the same methodology as the immigration and emigration flows established for the central scenario.
 In greater detail, these scenarios are obtained as follows:

-- High migration balance scenario: combination of the projected migration series constructed by increasing the immigration values for the years 2034 and 2069 by 10% and reducing the emigration in those years by 10%.

-- Low migration balance scenario: combination of the projected migration series constructed by reducing the immigration values of 2034 and 2069 by 10% and increasing the emigration in those years by 10%.
+- High migration balance scenario: combination of the projected migration series constructed by increasing the immigration values for the years 2038 and 2073 by 10% and reducing the emigration in those years by 10%. - Low migration balance scenario: combination of the projected migration series constructed by reducing the immigration values of 2038 and 2073 by 10% and increasing the emigration in those years by 10%.